abhishek-bits/system-design/README.md

 1. **High Latency** (Latency here means the time taken to process requests successfully starting from the time they had to wait in the queue to get processed) The wait times of each request could be so high that the overall latency of the system is increasing.

 2. **Low Availability** (Availability here means the chance for a server to be able to respond to a request).
-It is possible for a request to never reach the server for process as it would always be stuck in queue.
+It is possible for a request to never reach the server for processing as it would always be stuck in the queue.
 Hence, it will be assumed that the system is dead and such a system is called an unavailable system.

 **Implementation**: